 The best strategies for dealing with depression often come from those with lived experience and have wisdom to share.
 A few counsellor tips are thrown in too.

-A personal account of bipolar disorder.
+A personal account of bipolar disorder; the author is also a clinical psychologist.

 604-675-3700 – Joseph and Rosalie Segal Centre, Vancouver Hospital, Level 1, East Entrance

-24/7 phone, walk-in and outreach support for urgent, non life-threatening mental health and addictions issues.
+7 days a week: 7:30am-11pm.
+Phone, walk-in and outreach support for urgent, non life-threatening mental health and addictions issues.
+Response times vary.
+Serves residents of Vancouver.

 24-7 crisis service for anyone that is suicidal, thinking about suicide or for concerned friends/family.
 BC-wide service.